joeyvmason/serverless-spring-boilerplate/README.md

 Do you love Spring MVC?
 Are you interested in developing serverless applications with AWS Lambda?
 Well, then this is the boilerplate for you!
 This project demonstrates how to run a Spring MVC application on AWS Lambda, and how to write tests for said appplication.

 This project would not be possible without [aws-serverless-java-container](https://github.com/awslabs/aws-serverless-java-container).
-The Spring branch for this aws-serverless-java-container is not yet on Maven Central, so for now, I've included compiled libs in the project.
+This project is not yet on Maven Central, so for now, I've included compiled libs in the project.

 ### Build